BrendanSChang/nyc-parking-lookup/README.md

 ## Known Issues

-- The Yelp Fusion API business details endpoint does not seem to contain the desired parking data
+The Yelp Fusion API business details endpoint does not seem to contain the desired parking data.
+From inspecting the Yelp academic business dataset, the parking data should be in business attributes section, but this does not seem to ever be populated in the query response.
-- The Legally Owned Businesses database is not case insensitive right now